huynhtuandat05december/demo2/README.md

-# Demo2 - InternVideo2.5 Chat 8B Inference
+# Demo2 - Video Understanding Models Inference

-Video analysis and Q&A using OpenGVLab's InternVideo2.5 Chat 8B model for video understanding tasks on the RoadBuddy traffic dataset.
+Video analysis and Q&A using OpenGVLab's vision-language models for video understanding tasks on the RoadBuddy traffic dataset.

+Supported models:
+- **InternVideo2.5 Chat 8B** - Video-specific multimodal model
+- **InternVL3-8B** - General vision-language model with video support
+- **InternVL3-8B-Instruct** - Instruction-tuned variant

 ## Overview

-This project provides inference capabilities for video analysis using the InternVideo2.5 Chat 8B model.
+This project provides inference capabilities for video analysis using multiple vision-language models.
 It supports:
 - **Traffic video question answering** for dashcam footage
 - **Batch processing** of multiple videos with progress tracking
 - **8-bit quantization** to fit in 24GB VRAM